A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Time reversal analysis of the distortion matrix

 To quantify the gain in image quality, the local imaging PSF should be investigated.
-To that aim, one can notice that the input vector \alex{$\mathbf{\hat{V}}_\textrm{in}^{(p)}$} is actually equivalent to the confocal image that would be extracted from a focused reflection matrix \alex{$\mathbf{R}^{(p)}$} after output aberration compensation (Fig.~\ref{fig3}f):\alex{ } The focused matrix is useful since its antidiagonals can be used to probe the local imaging PSF across the field-of-view [Eq.~(\ref{IrDr_spec})].
+To that aim, the antidiagonals of $\mathbf{R}_p$ can be used to probe the local imaging PSF across the field-of-view [Eq.~(\ref{IrDr_spec})].
 The resulting PSFs \arn{are} displayed in Figs.~\ref{fig5}c and d.
 It should be compared with the initial imaging PSF (Fig.~\ref{fig2}b).
-While the original PSF exhibits a distorted central lobe that spans over almost four diffraction-limited resolution cells (white circle in Fig.~\ref{fig2}b), the corrected PSF shows a central lobe thinner than the diffraction limit.
+While the original PSF exhibits a distorted central lobe that spans over almost four diffraction-limited \alex{transverse} resolution cells (white circle in Fig.~\ref{fig2}b), the corrected PSF shows a central lobe thinner than the diffraction limit.
 This striking result will be discussed further.
 Note, however, the occurence of a strong secondary lobe and an incoherent background that can be accounted for by the subsistence of input aberrations.
 The latter ones are tackled in the next section.